oat-sa/taohub-articles/forge/Documentation for core components/rest-services-layer.md

 Returned types and exception handling
 -------------------------------------

-Depending on the type of operation and the type of target resource types,<br/>
+Depending on the type of operation and the type of target resource types,

-a message is always returned using the requested encoding with a status information and a message :<br/>
+a message is always returned using the requested encoding with a status information and a message :

 example in XML :